🌲 Front Range Plant FinderPlant finder

 Yucca filamentosa

 Adam's needle yucca (Yucca filamentosa) is a shrub suited to the Colorado Front Range.
-It matures to about 2–4 ft tall and 3–5 ft wide, needs low water, and prefers full sun.
+It matures to about 2–4 ft tall and 3–5 ft wide, slow-growing, needs low water, and prefers full sun.
 Variegated cultivars add year-round color.
 Tough urban-edge plant.

-low water2–4 ft tall and 3–5 ft wideXeric / water-wiseDeer-resistantToxic to dogs
+On the CSU listlow water2–4 ft tall and 3–5 ft wideXeric / water-wiseDeer-resistantToxic to dogs

 Photos